-Verbal Reasoning: The Verbal Section measures the candidate’s ability to read and comprehend the given data and to reason and further evaluate arguments, followed by correcting the text or given sentence to form a standard written English.
+Verbal Reasoning: The Verbal Section measures the candidate’s ability to read and comprehend the given data and to reason and further evaluate arguments, followed by correcting the text or given sentence to form a standard written English sentence.

 Candidates can register themselves as per their convenience but changing dates after registration will invite additional fees.
 The candidate will have to choose the date and he/she should be sure of attending the exam on the allocated date.

-The candidates have to follow the mentioned steps to apply for GMAT exam:
+The candidates have to follow the mentioned steps to apply for the GMAT:

-- Step 4-Verification: Check the preview of the application form and verify the details.
+- Verification: Check the preview of the application form and verify the details.

-- Step 5-Booking slot: A list of available GMAT Entrance Test Centers will be displayed.
-The candidate can choose the date and examination location from the drop list as per one's convenience.
+- Booking slot: A list of available GMAT Entrance Test Centers will be displayed.
+The candidate can choose the date and examination location from the drop-down menu as per one's convenience.

-- Step 6-Confirmation details: Further, a screen is displayed with examination details, slot booking with time and date.
+- Confirmation details: Further, a screen is displayed with examination details, slot booking with time and date.

-- Step 7-Payment of application fee: You have to pay the application fees, which can only be paid through both the modes, online and offline.
+- Payment of application fee: The candidates will now have to pay the application fees, which can be paid through both the modes, online and offline.

-- Step 8-Final stage: Candidate gets a confirmation email with booked slot details and Payment info.
+- Final stage: Candidate gets a confirmation email with booked slot details and payment info.
 Applicants can save this and take a printout.

 The fees can be paid through either online or offline mode.
 For an online method, various options are there such as MasterCard, American Express, Credit Cards, And Debit Cards.

 Cancellation and Rescheduling of GMAT